 Council received the budget information and directed staff to make adjustments where they felt better alignment with their objectives could be achieved.
-The public consultation period was open from January 14 through January 28, 2022.
-In February, after the public consultation period, Council gave the Five Year Financial Plan (2022 to 2026) Bylaw 4073, 2022 three readings and adoption.
+The public consultation period will be open from January 14 through January 28, 2022.
+In January, after the public consultation period, Council will again review comments from the public, as well as consider any late budget submissions that had been waiting for additional information before they could be finalized.
+These final submissions will not affect the tax levy as they will be funded from reserves or grants.
+The 2022 to 2026 Five Year Financial Plan Bylaw is scheduled for three readings and adoption in February.